createthis/swift-cdb/README.md

 2. http://www.cse.yorku.ca/~oz/hash.html
 3. https://www.unixuser.org/~euske/doc/cdbinternals/index.html

-# Getting Started
+# Getting started

-Install the C version of `cdb`:
+## Installing and using C library
+The original C version of `cdb` (written by DJB) is only necessary if you want to prove to yourself that this Swift library is compatible:

 ```bash
 brew install cdb
 ```

-The unit tests need `cdbmake` from this library.
+The Swift unit tests need `cdbmake` from this library.

+## Manual compatibility testing
-Also, use it to make a `test.cdb` file from `/etc/services`:
+Use the C library to make a `test.cdb` file from `/etc/services`:
 ```bash
 cdbmake-sv test.cdb test.tmp < /etc/services
 ```